👈 Back to "Services"

 Configurable contact fields

-You can collect the attendee's name, email, phone, address, special requests, or any combination of those - and that data is all exported to the CSVs and webhooks too.
+You can collect the attendee's name, email, phone, address, special instructions, or any combination of those - and that data is all exported to the CSVs and webhooks too.

 Email confirmations